NativeScript/firebase/packages/firebase-admob/README.md

 Interstitial ads are full-screen ads that cover the interface of an app until closed by the user.
 They're best used at natural pauses in the flow of an app's execution, such as between levels of a game or just after a task is completed.

-#### Testing an Interstitial ad in development
+#### Testing Interstitial ads in development

 >**Note:** When your app is in development mode, make sure you use test ads rather than live, production ads.
 Failure to do so can lead to suspension of your account.
+Make sure you replace the test unit ID with your ad unit ID before publishing your app.
 To enable dedicated test ad unit ID, visit the links below:

 - [Android demo units](https://developers.google.com/admob/android/test-ads#demo_ad_units)
 - [iOS demo units](https://developers.google.com/admob/ios/test-ads#demo_ad_units)

-Just make sure you replace the test ad unit ID with your own ad unit ID before publishing your app.

 ### Display an Interstitial ad to the user

-To display an Interstitial ad to the user, follow the 2 steps below:
+To display an Interstitial ad to the user, follow the steps below:

 1. Import the `InterstitialAd` class from `@nativescript/firebase-admob`.
 ```ts